 What information do I have to provide a lender in order to receive a Loan Estimate?

-Beginning October 3, 2015, loan officers are required to provide you with a Loan Estimate once you have provided:
+Since October 3, 2015, loan officers are required to provide you with a Loan Estimate once you have provided certain information.

 - your name,

 - your income,

 - your Social Security number (so the lender can pull a credit report),

 - the property address,

 - an estimate of the value of the property, and

 - the desired loan amount.